 Adrian Parkinson previously worked for a major UK betting agent and he too plays an active role in the Campaign for Fairer Gambling.

 Adrian says he could see responsible adults coming in to place a bet, and noted that, for some, the FOBTs encouraged more reckless gambling behaviour as a £2 bet turned into a £20 roulette spin.
 What is more, he felt many of the customers were facing serious financial difficulty due to their increased outgoings.
 Adrian believes that the increase of violence surrounding betting over the past 12 years and the upturn in the use of FOBTs are linked.

 He stated: “We saw about 100 machines getting smashed up and a manager was murdered in London last year.
 Those issues didn’t exist prior to FOBTs.”

-Additionally, the Priory Group’s research showed that the likelihood of being attracted to FOBTs having placed a bet during a major sporting event decreased, as the age of those surveyed increased.
+Additionally, Priory Group’s research showed that the likelihood of being attracted to FOBTs having placed a bet during a major sporting event, decreased as the age of those surveyed increased.
 Whether this is due to the older age groups being more aware of the dangers of FOBT betting, or whether they are simply less attractive to those used to a traditional wager is unclear.

 A different perspective

 A spokesperson for the Association of British Bookmakers (ABB) told us that: “what is important is that people bet responsibly and only what they can afford, whether it be on the World Cup or on a machine.”